-Establish a connection of the FG terminal of the power supply module.
+Ground the FG terminal of the power supply module.

-In the R60AD4 and R60ADV8, If the circuit is left open between terminals of unused channels, enabling A/D conversion may generate an undefined digital value.
+If the circuit is left open between terminals of unused channels, enabling A/D conversion may generate an undefined digital value.
 To prevent this phenomenon, take any of the following measures:

 - Set the A/D conversion enable/disable setting in the unused channels to disable the A/D conversion.
-Note that changing the A/D conversion enable/disable setting from A/D conversion enable to A/D conversion disable causes a shorter sampling cycle. - Short-circuit the input terminals (V+) and (V-) in the unused channels.
+Note that in the normal mode, changing the A/D conversion enable/disable setting from A/D conversion enable to A/D conversion disable causes a shorter sampling cycle. - Short-circuit the input terminals (V+) and (V-) in the unused channels.